yleeyilin/tp/docs/UserGuide.md

 ### Saving the data

 Data in your PoochPlanner is saved in the hard disk automatically after any command that modfies the data.
-There is no need to save manually.
+You will not need to save any data manually.

 ### Editing the data file